ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

     <p>
       Standard keys are resources in
       {{site.data.keyword.keymanagementserviceshort}} that be used to store secrets.
-      Once your plaintext standard key is generated and protecting underlying data, destroy the plaintext and safely store the encrypted standard key.
+      Once your plaintext standard key is generated or imported into the {{site.data.keyword.keymanagementserviceshort}}
+      service, destroy the plaintext and safely store the encrypted standard key.
     </p>
     <p>
       To see which IBM Cloud service provides the best capabilities for managing your secrets,